Reducing Avoidable Hospital Admissions and A&E Attendances with Technology that Strengthens Integrated Neighbourhood Teams (INTs)

-This is driving sustained reductions in A&E attendances for people aged 75 and over, with even greater reductions in care homes.
+THS enables Integrated Neighbourhood Teams (INTs) to take a proactive, population health approach, improving outcomes for older people and reducing avoidable A&E use.
+This is delivering sustained reductions in attendances for people aged 75 and over, with even greater impact in care homes.

 Find out more below.